Help Center

 Bricks pricing

 Elementor offers a very visual and beginner-friendly interface, even for creating quite complex structures, such as loops.
-While with Bricks, you have to know CSS well, even if you will not write lines of code, but to customize styles, you should understand what you are doing.
+While with Bricks, you you better know CSS, even if you will not write lines of code, but to customize styles, you should understand what you are doing.
 In Elementor, on the other hand, many things come by default.

 For example, displaying a loop in three rows is a very simple task in Elementor; all the settings are intuitive.
-But to get the same result in Bricks, I had to create a structure of flex blocks and set up particular CSS properties to parent and child DIVs to make it work: calculated width, different flex directions, flex-basis, flex-grow, etc.
+But to get the same result in Bricks, I had to create a Flexbox or Grid structure and set up particular CSS properties for the parent and child containers to make it work, often writing custom CSS.

 🏆 And the winner is: Elementor.